UoB-CSA/setup-guides/go-install/windows.md

 *    In a PowerShell terminal, run `wsl --set-default-version 2`
 *    In a PowerShell terminal, run `wsl --install -d Ubuntu-22.04`

+*    If you already had WSL installed, run `wsl --update` to make sure it's on the latest version.

 *    [Troubleshooting](windows_fixes.md)

 INSTALL THE CLANG COMPILER